Street and Place Names in Canowindra, South Canowindra, Moorbel, Billimari

 ROSS Street: Dr Andrew Hendry Ross (1829-1910) was a Scottish-born medical doctor who practiced in Molong from 1857.
 He won the state seat of Molong in 1880 and represented Molong until 1904.
 His electorate included Canowindra.

 RYALL Street: is named (according to a descendant, Mr Charles Ryall) after one or both of two men.
 Firstly, Mr JC Ryall, an early citizen and landowner in Canowindra, who campaigned actively for a telegraph line to Canowindra from Cowra, a Post and Telegraph Office, a Courthouse, an extension of mail service to Canowindra.
-Or secondly, it may have been after his brother, JB Ryall, who assisted in surveying the Clyburn Estate.
+Or secondly, it may have been after his brother, JB Ryall, who assisted in 1878 with surveying the Clyburn Estate subdivision from Bessie Clyburn’s 160 acres.

 RYANS Lane: Derivation uncertain.